Owez/portfolio/content/blog/mkplay.md

 - [psychedelia.](https://www.youtube.com/watch?v=annp92OPZgQ)
 - [one more time.](https://www.youtube.com/watch?v=Sl3XgtKYq4E)

-Now all that I really need to do to get my playlist video empire off the ground is get a better taste in music 😎

 # Conclusion

 The script, now called "mkplay", is quite easy to use and can be seen/downloaded on it's GitHub repository: